lgngrvs/logangraves.com/Blog Posts.md

 - ~~open problems~~
 - goals for 2024
 - follow-up on college resolutions post
-	- Should make an
+	- Should make an "edge" here
-- monk mode/"deep work" is what matters, not systematicity or comprehensiveness.
+- fragment: monk mode/"deep work" is what matters, not systematicity or comprehensiveness.
 	- in other words, *doing shit,* *building shit* is the most important thing.
+- parables on love
+- cantor, godel, tarski
+- that insane long political culture essay
+- mystic's manifesto
+- lingustic inflation
+- on secret societies
+- how i build x thing
+- against annotation
+- What should I work on? (list of projects)
+- everything is actually just applied rationality
+	- philosophy, science, literary analysis, etc.
+	- illusory one-dimensionality.
+	- creative spirit
+	- and, like, mysticism